Battle Rock Beach, Port Orford, Oregon Coast

 The Battle Rock name comes from the 1851 skirmish between Native Americans of the Quatoma Band and European settlers.
 On June 9, 1851, Captain William Tichenor left 9 of his men in the area of Port Orford and promised to return in 2 weeks after resupplying his ship in San Francisco.

-Quatoma Band natives were not happy with the presence of outsiders and Tichenor men retreated from the beach to the sea stack which became the Battle Rock and established a defensive perimeter.
+Quatoma Band natives were not happy with the presence of outsiders, and Tichenor men retreated from the beach to the sea stack, which became the Battle Rock, and established a defensive perimeter.

-Tichenor haven't returned in two weeks as promised, so his men decided to escape under the cover of the night.
+Tichenor hasn't returned in two weeks as promised, so his men decided to escape under the cover of the night.
 They made their way to Coos Bay under the protection of friendly native Americans in the area.

 Battle Rock Beach